vstrj/Set-ipv4Overipv6.ps1/README.md

 Uninstall

-powershell.exe -NoProfile -Executionpolicy bypass -Command "& Set-ipv4Overipv6.ps1 -Remove"
+powershell.exe -NoProfile -Executionpolicy bypass -Command "& Set-ipv4Overipv6.ps1 -RemoveRegKey"

 Select "Intune will force a mandatory device restart" since the effect of the script will not apply until a reboot has occured.